jrubenoff/form-jekyll/README.md

 ### Directory structure

 - `_includes/fields`: partials for all field types.
 (If you want to add a field type, place it here.)
 - `_includes/elements`: partials for standard HTML elements (like labels and help text)
-- `_includes/sfgov`: partials for SF.gov-specific patterns
 - `_includes/pages`: Standard pages for the form (like preview and confirmation pages)

 ---